Nezio/neural-networks-style-transfer/README.md

 - Install Python (developed on Python 3.8.7)
 - Install tensorflow 2.4.0
+- Install CUDA v 11.1.1 and CUDNN 8.0.4 (you can skip this if you want to use CPU instead of GPU, but running on GPU is highly recommended)
 - Configure config.py
     Input and output folders need to be configured, the rest can remain as it is.
 - Create a subfolder in the configured input folder and put two images inside, name them "content" and "style"
 - Start the app by running main.py
 - If you wish to configure this app to work with the web-app, you need to configure the input and output folders to be the corresponding folders in the web-app
-The location in the web-app is .../StyleTransferWebApp/style_transfer_work_dir/input and .../StyleTransferWebApp/style_transfer_work_dir/output .
+The location in the web-app is .../StyleTransferWebApp/style_transfer_work_dir/input and .../StyleTransferWebApp/style_transfer_work_dir/output